hybridgroup/gophercon-2023/robot/sphero/README.md

 When you run any of these examples, you will compile and execute the code on your computer.
 When you are running the program, you will be communicating with the Ollie using the Bluetooth interface.

+On Linux and Windows you will use the MAC address of the device to connect.

+On macOS you must use the Bluetooth ID of the device to connect.

-Therefore, you must connect to the Ollie drone by knowing the correct name and MAC address for that robot.
+Therefore, you must know the correct name and then MAC address or ID for that robot in order to connect to it.

-When running the code using macOS you should use the name.
-If you are running the code on Linux or Windows, you should use the MAC address.

 The number of the robot should be listed on the side of it.
 You can lookup the correct name/MAC address in the following table.